mercymadueke/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that computes the absolute value of an integer.
+prints the sign of a number